vitogiu1/format-sync/README.md

-## format-sync - Uma package para facilitar a formatação de valores number
+## format-sync - A package to facilitate the formatting of numeric values

 Como Utilizar? / How to use?